AleksaZatezalo/c-compiler/README.md

-# C Compiler
+# Lexical Analyzer
-In this repository we have a rudimentary compiler written in C.
+In this repository we have a rudimentary lexical analyzer made to extract a Token (integer) from a peice of text and print it's calue to standard output.

 ## Contribution Guidelines
 When contributing to this repository, please first discuss the change you wish to make via issue here on GitHub.
 Make sure all pull requests are tagged with a specific ticket number found in the repositories issues section.Before making any changes please create your own branch.
 Follow all three points below before opening a PR: